HotelASP/Recon/README.md

 - `out/report/` – Aggregated inventory (`inventory.json`/`inventory.csv`) and the
   Markdown report (`report.md`).
 - `out/log/` – `recon.log` capturing a transcript of the workflow.
+- `targets_related_not_processed.txt` – Domains/hosts discovered during OSINT
+  that were intentionally skipped to avoid scanning infrastructure outside the defined scope.

 The script wipes the directories at the start of each run to avoid mixing artefacts from different sessions.
 Use `--preserve-output` if you prefer to keep